-- An interactive, symbolic debugger effectively allows debug print statements to be added and removed to/from a program dynamically. - You should not rely solely on a debugger to debug a program.
+- An interactive, symbolic debugger effectively allows debug print statements to be added and removed to/from a program dynamically. - Do not rely solely on a debugger to debug a program.

-- You may work on a system without a debugger or the debugger may not work for certain kinds of problems. - A good programmer uses a combination of debug print statements and a debugger when debugging a complex program. - A debugger does not debug your program for you, it merely helps in the debugging process. - Therefore, you must have some idea about what is wrong with a program before starting to look or you will simply waste your time.
+- Some systems do not have a debugger or the debugger may not work for certain kinds of problems. - A good programmer uses a combination of debug print statements and a debugger when debugging a complex program. - A debugger does not debug a program, it merely helps in the debugging process. - Therefore, you must have some idea (hypothesis) about what is wrong with a program before starting to look.